Here’s the deal. I am proposing a business idea that will include all the knowledge and know-how

 Furthermore, here is a bullet list of key details you will learn from the entire package.
 Without these key details, engraving stone would be impossible.

-• The minimum specifications for the Equipment needed to engrave stone.
+• The kinds of Equipment needed to engrave stone, with minimum specifacations.

-• The kind of tools you need to work with stone.
+• The kinds of Tools you need to work with stone.

 • Suppliers for these Tools and Equipment, including company contacts and phone numbers.